mircealungu/homepage/content/post/18-09-07--DB-Indexes.md

 	This is a case study in which i show two things that might be useful for junior and senior software engineers alike:

-	- DB indexes are powerful tools in the performance toolkit
 	- An internal performance monitor enables quick analysis of service performance
+	- Database indexes are easy and powerful tools for performance enginering

 """